-This property is similar to the subject in regard to size, flood zone, water access, and location.
-The property has blinds and a larger water management system, which is superior when compared to the subject.
-Overall, this sale is considered slightly superior to the subject property and indicates a value slightly below \$5,394 per acre.
+This property is similar to the subject in regard to flood zone and water access.
+Further, the blinds and water management equipment were in poor condition at the time of sale, another similar characteristic compared to the subject.
+The location of this site is slightly superior to the subject.
+With no offsetting inferior factors, this sale is considered slightly superior to the subject property and indicates a value below \$5,394 per acre.

-This is the sale of a 40.0-acre parcel located in Yolo County.
+This is the sale of a 40-acre parcel located in Yolo County.
 The property sold in June of 2020 for \$140,000, or \$3,500 per acre.
 This parcel has no direct public street frontage, but access is provided from neighboring parcels along Hyde Road, and County Road 105.
-Although a car could be driven along these private accessroads, the best way to access the property was via an ATV, and nearby car parking was minimal.
+Although a car could be driven along these private access roads, the best way to access the property was via an ATV, and nearby car parking was minimal.
 The property is currently used for duck hunting.
 The property was utilized as a duck club, hunting ground, fishing ground, and camping ground by the sellers.
 This property was identified as being a prime dove hunting ground as well due to the nearby orchards.
 Water to the property is provided via the Reclamation District, and there is no pump system on the site to move the water around from one ponding area to the other.
 The property sale included five double blinds, and one four-man blind (six total blinds allowing for 14 hunters at a time).
 The property is fully located in FEMA Flood Zone AE, and according to the seller, it is a constant wetland area.

-This property is similar to the subject in regard to flood zone, and location.
-This property is also much smaller compared to the subject, which garners a higher price per acre (economies of scale).
-However, the property did not have good vehicular access.
+This property is similar to the subject in regard to flood zone and did not have good vehicular access.
 Roadways used for access were not on easement but instead just agreed between owners on a "handshake deal."
-Overall, due to the lack of water management equipment and the inferior access, the property is considered far inferior to the subject and indicates a value well above \$3,500 per acre.
+The location is slightly superior.
+However, the property does not have a water management system.
+Placing more weight on the lack of a water system, the property is considered inferior to the subject and indicates a value above \$3,500 per acre.

 This is the sale of a 63.31-acre parcel located on the west of 4 Mile Road, east of the Provident Western Canal, between Maxwell and Princeton in Colusa County, California.
 The property sold in November of 2018 for \$485,000, or \$7,661 per acre.
-This property is triangular in shape, and is accessed via an access easement from the property to the south (servient tenement APN: 012-100-012).
-The property had been in the seller's family for over 65 years, and was considered to have very good hunting (over 3.4 birds per person per hunting session).
-The property was utilized as a duck club for many years and had three double-blinds that were in good condition (allowing six hunters at a time).
+This property is triangular in shape and is accessed via an access easement from the property to the south (servient tenement APN: 012-100-012).
+The property had been in the seller's family for over 65 years and was considered to have very good hunting (over 3.4 birds per person per hunting session).
+The property was utilized as a duck club for many years and had three double blinds that were in good condition (allowing six hunters at a time).
 Additionally, this property had a clubhouse that was in good condition.
 The water to this property was provided via the water district and natural flooding.
-The property is zoned RM for Resource Management in Colusa County, and has a general plan land use designation of AG-Duck Club.
-The property is in Flood Zone A. The property was sold to another duck hunter who will utilize the property as a duck hunting club.
+The property is zoned RM for Resource Management in Colusa County and has a general plan land use designation of AG- Duck Club.
+The property is in Flood Zone A. The property was sold to another duck hunter who will utilize the property as a duck-hunting club.